 The Company's incentive plans are designed to compensate employees based on their performance ratings for results against their individual performance plan and behaviors, as well as overall Company and line of business performance.
-Annual budgets for incentive pools are established as part of the overall financial planning process so that planned incentives align to the overall anticipated performance of the Bank.
+Annual budgets for incentive pools are established as part of the overall financial planning process so that planned incentives align to the overall anticipated performance of the Company.
 Incentive pools are based on a combination of financial, risk and non-financial measures and performance.
-The determination of incentive pools is also subject to management discretion, taking into account overall performance, inclusive of risk, of the Bank and/or specific lines of business and other factors including the achievement of strategic objectives and a qualitative assessment of the quality and sustainability of earnings over time.
-Incentive pools may be adjusted to reflect long-term risk arising through line of business and product performance.
+The determination of incentive pools is also subject to management discretion, taking into account overall performance, inclusive of risk, of the Company and/or specific lines of business and other factors including the achievement of strategic objectives and a qualitative assessment of the quality and sustainability of earnings over time.
+Incentive pools may be adjusted to reflect all current and long-term risks, considering the Bank's Risk Framework, arising through line of business and product performance.